Beenie Man: International stardom

 Partially as a result of prodding from his producers, Sly and Robbie, with whom he recorded cover versions of Bob Marley's "Crazy Baldhead" and "No Woman No Cry" in 1994, the latter a Jamaican chart-topper, Beenie Man converted to the Rastafari movement, as did several of his contemporaries at the time, although in 2005 he stated "I have not converted.
 I was baptised an Ethiopian Orthodox and at the age of 10 I became a Judah Coptic."
 In 1994, he was signed by Island Records and released the critically acclaimed album Blessed, which established his reputation internationally.
-In 1995 he toured the UK and joined up again with Barrington Levy to record an updated jungle version of Levy's "Under Mi Sensi".
+In 1995 he toured the United Kingdom and joined up again with Barrington Levy to record an updated jungle version of Levy's "Under Mi Sensi".

 In 1995, Beenie Man collaborated with Dennis Brown and Triston Palma to release Three Against War and Mad Cobra and Lieutenant Stitchie on Mad Cobra Meets Lt.
 Stitchie & Beenie Man.
 He also collaborated with Lady Saw on "Healing", Sanchez on "Refugee", and Michael Prophet on "Gun 'n' Bass", further establishing his reputation.
 He took another step up the ladder in 1996, releasing the seminal Maestro, produced by Patrick Roberts and shot him to UK fame.
 During the period from the mid to late 1990s, Beenie Man dominated the Jamaican charts to the extent that he perhaps had a good claim to the crown of "Dancehall King", a title only bestowed previously on Yellowman in the early 1980s.

 Beenie Man's first real break into the United States came in 1997.
 He heard an instrumental rhythm by an unknown producer named Jeremy Harding, and demanded to add his voice to the rhythm.
 So this was the birth of his first international hit; he recorded "Who Am I" and the single quickly went Gold.
 It opened the doors for the world to see a new reggae star in the pages of Newsweek and other major media outlets.
 The same year, Beenie Man topped the Jamaican singles chart with seven different singles.

 Beenie Man appeared as himself in the 1997 film Dancehall Queen.